College of Education, Health, and Human Services

 Courses offered by the College of Education, Health, and Human Services are numbered following the general course numbering system.
 Courses numbered 100–299 are lower-division courses.
 Courses numbered 300‑499 are undergraduate upper-division courses.
 Courses numbered 500 and above are graduate courses.

-Each education course also carries an alphabetical letter designation.
+Each course also carries an alphabetical letter designation.
 This designation reflects the course's location in the subject-matter classification system used by the College of Education, Health, and Human Services.

 Letter Designation Subject Matter Area